Install Flmngr NPM package

 });

-This is the sample of just one case - when you need to open the file manager and wait until the user picks some file and receive these files in a callback after the dialog is closed.
-Flmngr.open({params})
+This is an example of one case where you would need to open the file manager and wait until the user picks some files and receive these files in a callback after the dialog is closed.
+Flmngr.open({params}) is used for this.

-There are many other different available methods described in the API reference section.
+There are many other available methods described in the API reference section.
 Live code samples are provided.

 Sample